 Even if you want to use it for gaming, it has a decent response time, so there's a bit of motion blur behind fast-moving objects.
 Still, it has incredibly low input lag, so you don't have to worry about delays between your button presses and the action on-screen.
 It runs the Roku OS smart interface, which has a great selection of streaming channels, and the interface is very simple but incredibly easy to use.

 Feb 14, 2023: Replaced the Hisense U6H with the TCL 5 Series/S555 2022 QLED, as it's a bit better for the same price.
 Also replaced the Insignia F50 QLED with the Hisense A6H, as the Insignia is no longer available.
 Finally, we removed the TCL 5 Series/S546 2021 QLED, and added the Amazon Fire TV 4-Series as the 'Best Cheap TV For A Dark Room'.

-Our recommendations above are what we think are currently the best budget TVs to buy for most people.
-We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best cheap TVs to buy for most people.
+We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that are less than $500.
+If you would like to do the work of choosing yourself, here is the list of all our TV reviews, with a price limit of $600.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.